cyotek/Md5/README.md

 * `/r` - specifies that directories should be scanned recursively
-* `/w` - specifies that a `.md5` file containing the hash should be written for each scanned file
+* `/w` - specifies that a `.md5` file containing the hash should be written for each scanned file.
+If `path` is set, the `.md5` file will be written to the specified location
-* `/v` - specifies that the contents of each file will be verified against a previous saved file in a `.md5` file
+* `/v` - specifies that the contents of each file will be verified against a previous saved file in a `.md5` file.
+If `path` is set, the program will search for the `.md5` file in the specified location

+> The `/v` and `/w` options cannot be both set.

 Exit Codes
 ----------